Digital-Ethos-Academy/220372-AG-AISOFTDEV-Team-5-AlgorithmAlchemists/chatlog/chatlog_instructions.md

 3. LLM (maintainer) appends a new entry to `index.md` at the top (descending order by timestamp).
 4. LLM creates/updates a full response file containing entire assistant response and required metadata.
 5. LLM appends summary to `transcript.md` (chronological order, bottom append).
+6. LLM updates JSON mirror `index.json` inserting the object for the new entry at the start of the array (newest first).

 ---
 ## 3. ID & Timestamp Rules